tomato42/tls13-spec/draft-ietf-tls-tls13.md

 This master secret value is used to compute the record protection keys used for the handshake, as described in {{key-calculation}}.

-Once the the ServerConfiguration message has been exchanged, SS is computed and used to computed the rest of the key schedule, starting with the authentication master secret (AMS):
+Once the the ServerParameters message has been exchanged, SS is computed and used to computed the rest of the key schedule, starting with the authentication master secret (AMS):